Special metrics in hypercomplex geometry: Examples and constructions

 \subsection{Quaternionic strongly Gauduchon manifolds without quaternionic balanced metrics}

-Here we exhibit examples of compact quaternionic strongly Gauduchon nilmanifolds on which no quaternionic balanced metric exists.
 Notice that the minimum quaternionic dimension for which it is possible to provide such an example as a nilmanifold is $ 3 $, indeed all hypercomplex nilmanifolds are $ \mathrm{SL}(n,\H) $, see \cite[Corollary 3.3]{BDV}.
-Therefore, in real dimension $ 8 $, they admit a quaternionic strongly Gauduchon metric if and only if they admit a HKT metric by \cite[Theorem 10.1]{Lejmi-Weber}.
+Therefore, in real dimension $ 8 $, they admit a quaternionic strongly Gauduchon metric if and only if they admit an HKT metric by \cite[Theorem 10.1]{Lejmi-Weber}.

-\begin{es} Consider the nilpotent Lie algebra with structure equations:
+\begin{es} Consider the hypercomplex nilpotent Lie algebra with structure equations: